NegativeGravity/negativegravity/README.md

-# Amirhosein Abdollahi | AI Architect 🚀
+# Amirhosein Abdollahi | Quantitative AI Architect 🚀

 I am an **AI Engineer and Quantitative Researcher** specializing in the convergence of **Autonomous Trading Systems** and **Large Language Model (LLM) Orchestration**.
 I architect high-alpha, low-latency infrastructures where mathematical rigor meets production-grade scalability.
 My core focus is on solving the **Non-Stationarity** of financial markets using SOTA architectures and accelerating inference for real-time decision engines.